exercism/v3/languages/csharp/exercises/concept/expression-bodied-members/.meta/design.md

 - Know how to define expression bodied members.
 - Know how to use ternary expressions - using the `?:` operator.
 - Know how to use `throw` expressions.
+- know how to pattern match on values with `switch`.
+- know how to use `when` guards with `switch`.

 ## Out of scope

 - Performance difference between statements and expressions.
+- Pattern matching on types with `switch`.

 ## Concepts